noorncho/tic-tac-toe/README.md

 ![TicTacToe Game Thumbnail](/images/tictactoe-game.png)

 # TicTacToe
-A recreation of the classic pen-and-paper game tictactoe.
+A recreation of the classic pen-and-paper game tictactoe in JavaScript.

+A Java version can be found [here](https://github.com/noorncho/tictactoe-java).

 ## General Info
 This game was created during week 4 of the _nology course.